Brighton College Abu Dhabi exclusive updated review for parents March 2022

 School leadership is outstanding.
 Caring, impassioned, utterly transparent, fascinated and engaged in all that is happening in the school and an ambassador for children.

 There is an extraordinary sense of peace, adventure, freedom, integrity, possibility – and home – at Brighton College that is quite unique and utterly beautiful.
+When you visit, you do not want to leave.

 Long overdue, a big thank you to children, faculty and the leadership of Brighton College Abu Dhabi for such a very special visit and welcome from all at SchoolsCompared.com.